 - Complete Flexibility: The variable regions of the antibody heavy and light chains can be cloned into a variety of immunoglobulin expression vectors, providing flexibility for use in different downstream applications, such as in vitro diagnostics or therapeutic applications.

 In partnership with our collaborators at Fudan University, Active Motif scientists used the AbEpic platform to successfully perform single-cell analysis of B cells from patients that recovered from COVID-19, cloned and expressed the antibody genes, and purified and characterized the recombinant human antibodies.

 The characterization assays have demonstrated that these antibodies bind to the SARS-CoV-2 spike protein with high specificity and sensitivity.
 They also interfere with the binding interaction between the viral spike protein and the ACE2 receptor, suggesting that they have the ability to block or inhibit infection of the COVID-19 virus.
 These recombinant COVID-19 antibodies have demonstrated potent neutralizing activity in in vitro infection assays with pseudotyped viruses bearing the SARS-CoV-2 spike glycoprotein.

 We’re in this Fight Against COVID-19 Together, So Let’s Work Together!

 Our SARS-CoV-2 recombinant antibodies and recombinant proteins can also be developed further for use in diagnostic applications or therapeutic approaches and Active Motif is looking for partners and collaborators to help take these next steps.
-Contact us by completing the form below to discuss how we can work together.
+Contact us to discuss how we can work together.

 More information about these antibodies and proteins can be found in the tables below.
 Click the “More Info” button to see experimental data and additional information for each product or contact us to request more information or to obtain a quote for a bulk order.